Softcadbury/softcadbury.github.io/_posts/2022-05-10-versionize-stored-procedures-with-entity-framework.markdown

 }
 {% endhighlight %}

-Then, in your [EF context](https://github.com/Softcadbury/softcadbury.github.io/blob/main/examples/VersionizedStoredProcedures/VersionizedStoredProcedures/Contexts/Context.cs) (or a dedicated repository), call `this.ExecuteStoredProcedure` to execute stored procedures or `this.ExecuteStoredProcedure<T>` to execute stored procedures with an expected result.
+Then, in your [EF context](https://github.com/Softcadbury/softcadbury.github.io/blob/main/examples/VersionizedStoredProcedures/VersionizedStoredProcedures/Contexts/Context.cs) (or a dedicated repository), call `this.ExecuteStoredProcedure` to execute stored procedures or `this.ExecuteStoredProcedure<T>` for stored procedures returning something.

 {% highlight csharp %}
 public class Context : DbContext